jbrennan/Prototope/readme.md

 This ([jbrennan repo](https://github.com/jbrennan/Prototope)) is an actively maintained fork of the project, which runs with the latest App Store version of Swift on current versions of iOS / OS X. New features are being added, and pull requests are welcome.

-Interfaces to the API are available in Swift and JavaScript.
+Interfaces to the API are available in Swift.
 The current implementation runs on iOS and OS X.

-You can use Protocaster (a Mac app) to broadcast live-reloading JavaScript prototypes to Protoscope (an iOS app).
-This feature is currently broken, but you can currently still run JS-based prototypes local on the device.

 Documentation is available [here](http://khan.github.io/Prototope/).